milky2028/component-library-base/README.md

 ### Functional Components and Hooks

 Preact uses the same React Hooks API, enabling simpler functional components and fewer (hopefully none) higher order components.
 JavaScript was never build for classes and thus JS classes leave alot to be desired.
 Class methods do not minify well and can lead to larger network payloads. "this" can lead to bugs and confusion as "this" in JavaScript often carries a different meaning vs other languages.
+JavaScript had first-class functions when many other langauges did not.
+Functions are easier to test.
+React also prefers a Functional Programming style in general, so this fits more cohesively.

 ### TypeScript